michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 The supervised machine learning approach requires you to start with a dataset(historical data) with known label values.
 Two types of supervised machine learning tasks include regression and classification:
 * **Regression** (predicting numeric values): used to predict a continuous value; like a price, a sales total, or some other measure.
 * **Classification** (predicting categories or classes using historical data with features): used to determine a class label; an example of a binary class label is whether a patient has diabetes or not; an example of multi-class labels is classifying text as positive, negative, or neutral.
+Metric to evaluate classification model is true positive rate.
+Example: predict wheather a student will complete an university course.
 * **Time series forecasting** (predicting numeric values at a future point in time)

 The unsupervised machine learning approach starts with a dataset without known label values.
 One type of unsupervised machine learning task is clustering.
-* **Clustering**: used to determine labels by grouping similar information into label groups; like grouping measurements from birds into species.
+* **Clustering**: used to determine labels by grouping similar information into label groups; like grouping measurements from birds into species or identify groups of people who have similar purchasing habits or segment customers into different groups to support a marketing department.

 Machine learning process:
 * Prepare data: Identify the features (values which we know from past) and label(value which we want to predict) in a dataset.
 Pre-process, or clean (e.g some rows can be empty) and transform, the data as needed.
 We can even normalize data - convert values to be on the same scale from 0-1.